JrVerbiest/jrverbiest.github.io/README.md

 ## About

 I am a hands-on engineer who likes to solve engineering problems, with demonstrated history of working in research and industry.
 My research oriented background in engineering and my experience working on different kinds of projects has allowed me to bring the best of both worlds and establish a good set of skills.
 I am always eager to learn, to improve and further expand these skills.
-I am currently enrolled in the [Udacity Machine Learning Engineer Nanodegree](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009t) to gain further my knowledge about Machine Learning and the use of Amazon Webservices (AWS) in machine learning (i.e. Amazon SageMaker).
+I am currently enrolled in online courses and working on a small (personal) project to gain further knowledge in Machine Learning.

-My skill set: machine learning (tools: scikit-learn, PyTorch, Keras), programming (tool: Python), electronic (system) design, PCB design, test and measurements.
+My skill set: machine learning (tools: scikit-learn, PyTorch, Keras), programming (tool: Python), electronic (system) and PCB design (tool: Altium Designer).